wildfly/quickstart/README.md

          For Windows: JBOSS_HOME\bin\standalone.bat

 <a id="startserverfull"></a>
-#### Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server with the Full Profile
+#### Start JBoss Enterprise Application Platform 6 or JBoss Application Server 7 with the Full Profile

 1. Open a command line and navigate to the root of the JBoss directory.
 2. The following shows the command line to start the server with the full profile: